daboross/qxlc/README.md

 Put virtualhost in the file `/etc/apache2/sites-available/qxlc.conf`, then use `[sudo] a2ensite qxlc.conf`.

 ##### Step 3)

+Copy /var/www/qxlc/config.default.json to /var/www/qxlc/config.json.
+Then edit the config with the values you need for your setup.

+"base_url" should be the base URL for the qxlc app.
+It shouldn't have an ending slash.
+In my case, 'http://qx.lc'.

+"database" should be the SQLAlchemy database URL for the database to store links and IDs in.

+"pushbullet" is the config for pushbullet notifications of errors.
+Put your push bullet api key in "api-key" and the device to notify in "device".

+##### Step 4)

 Restart apache2, and you should be good!